BlazingDB/blazingsql/powerpc/README.md

 - hwloc
 - gdrcopy

-If using lmod and your system has the necessary modules you can use:
+If running on Summit and using lmod and your system has the necessary modules you can use:
 ```shell
 module load gcc/7.4.0
 module load python/3.7.0